wabenet/dodo/README.md

   dodo [command]

 Available Commands:
-  help        Help about any command list        List available all backdrop configurations run         Same as running 'dodo [name]', can be used when a backdrop name collides with a top-level command
+  build       Build all required images for backdrop without running it help        Help about any command list        List available all backdrop configurations run         Same as running 'dodo [name]', can be used when a backdrop name collides with a top-level command